zeleps/BootloaderZ/README.md

 # Future development

-More STM32 MCUs / boards supported.
+More STM32 MCUs / boards to support.

 So far, the project has been tested on the following boards: